The Number One HR Solution on Salesforce

 Depression and anxiety are two of the most prevalent mental health conditions impacting the workplace.
 According to the World Health Organization (WHO), these conditions are responsible for an estimated 12 billion lost working days each year.
 Both can manifest in various ways, including persistent feelings of sadness or worry, difficulty concentrating, fatigue, and irritability.
 If you notice these symptoms in yourself or a colleague, it's important to seek support from a mental health professional.

 Trauma can also impact an individual's mental health at work.
 Experiencing a traumatic event, whether related to work or personal life, can lead to symptoms such as flashbacks, avoidance of certain situations, and emotional numbness.
-Recognizing the signs of trauma and offering appropriate support can help employees manage these challenges.
+Recognizing the signs of trauma and offering appropriate support, such as incorporating positive affirmations to foster resilience and self-worth, can help employees manage these challenges.

 In addition to the specific conditions mentioned above, the workplace can expose employees to various mental health challenges and risk factors.
 Poor working environments that include discrimination, inequality, excessive workloads, low job control, and job insecurity can pose a risk to mental health.